 The second recommendation was to rightsize job expectations.
 Look, the demands from most corporate companies were already unachievable before the pandemic.
 Now they are even more out of reach.
-It’s time to sit down with your manager and update your job description, have your peers support that discussion as no one was delivering before and probably still aren’t.
+It’s time to sit down with your manager and update your job description, have your peers support that discussion as no one was delivering before and probably still isn’t.
 So get that fixed so the work is understood and reasonable.
 Do the same for your employees where it makes sense for a startup.

 Lastly, continue to ask for empathy and provide it.
 No one can truly understand what anyone else is going through.
 Yes, this is business.
-But you are taking care of people first, so they can run they business.
+But you are taking care of people first, so they can run the business.
 Let’s make sure the priority is right on this one.

 Ask for what you need, provide solutions and ways to deliver to your job.
 If your supervisor says no, then you have a different decision to make.